urschrei/rust_fizzbuzz/README.md

-# WHAT
+# WHAT (May 18th, 2015)

-Hi hi.
-This is just a first attempt at implementing Lindsey Kuper's excellent [Rust FizzBuzz](http://composition.al/blog/2013/03/02/fizzbuzz-revisited/) using Rust 1.0, as a way of taking some tentative first steps towards learning the language.
+An update of Lindsey Kuper's excellent [Rust FizzBuzz](http://composition.al/blog/2013/03/02/fizzbuzz-revisited/) using Rust 1.x, as a way of taking some tentative first steps towards learning the language.

 The `by_reference` branch contains a working copy of the code which passes the results of the division operations to `in_to_rem` by reference, where they're destructured.